-The instruments used in the NAEP science assessment are composed of blocks of cognitive items from the previous NAEP assessment, as well as blocks that are newly developed for the current assessment.
+The instruments used in the NAEP science assessment are usually composed of blocks of cognitive items from the previous NAEP assessment, as well as blocks that are newly developed for the current year's assessment.
 Administering the same blocks of items across years allows for the reporting of trends in science performance.

-Items are written by NAEP test development staff, members of the NAEP Science Committee (see the current committee members) and elementary, secondary, and postsecondary teachers around the country.
-All assessment materials are reviewed by specialists in science education, measurement, assessment development, and bias.
-The cognitive items are then assembled into 20-minute blocks at grade 4 and 30-minute blocks at grades 8 and 12.
+Items are written by NAEP test development staff, with input from members of the NAEP Science Standing Committee (see the current committee members) as well as from elementary, secondary, and postsecondary teachers from around the United States.
+All assessment materials are reviewed by specialists in science education, measurement, assessment development, accessibility, accommodations, and bias.
+The cognitive items are then assembled into 25-minute blocks.

-Following approval from the National Center for Education Statistics (NCES), the blocks are assembled into booklets and distributed to schools for the administration of the assessment.
+Following approval from the National Center for Education Statistics (NCES), the cognitive blocks are assembled into booklets and distributed to schools for the administration of the assessment.

 Click here for more information about what the NAEP science assessment measures.